Vegetarian Stuffed Tomatoes with Rice

 Notes

-Note 1: A 1/2 cup of dried white rice yields 1 cup cooked if you prepare it like pasta by boiling it in a large pot of SALTED water and draining it afterward.
-If you use another type of rice or if you allow it to sit and absorb the water as it cooks, you may need to alter the measurements/cook time.
-White rice takes about 10 minutes to cook using the pasta boiling method I recommend here.
+Note 1: A ½ cup of dried white rice yields 1 cup of cooked rice if you prepare it like pasta by boiling it in a large pot of SALTED water and draining it afterward.
+White rice takes about 10 minutes to cook this way.

 Nutrition